 Tomatoes are everyone’s go-to to jazz up salads, sandwiches, or to simply satisfy a bout of hunger at snack time.

-To keep them growing healthy and strong, consider planting them near to onions, sage, rosemary, or basil.
+To keep them growing healthy and strong, consider planting these tomato companion plants: onions, sage, borage, lettuce, parsley, carrots, mint, asparagus, rosemary, or basil.

 Be sure to keep them away from the potatoes!